 - Completed These projects are either already completed or expected to be completed by October 1, 2012, when this document goes into effect. - Discrete This is one of two categories of projects that continue from FFY 2012 into FFY 2013.
-It is distinctly different from the other such category, "ongoing" (described below), in that it covers planning studies that have specific start and end dates rather than ongoing programs.
+It is distinctly different from the other such category, "ongoing" (described below), in that it covers planning studies that have specific start and end dates unlike ongoing programs, which do not have start and end dates.
 The percentage completed as of October 1, 2012, for each of these projects is included in the project descriptions presented in Chapters 6 and 7. - Ongoing These projects support and continue the transportation planning process from year to year and thus have no start or end date. - Inactive Contrary to expectations when the FFY 2012 UPWP was being developed, work on these projects did not begin during FFY 2012.